Home » Symptoms » Dog Symptoms A-Z » Grayish-white Oral Mucosal Plaques

 -

-Bad breath: A noticeable odor from the mouth may indicate an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or accumulation of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Bad breath: A noticeable odor from the mouth can indicate an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or accumulation of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. on the plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain..

 -